 If you’re trying to impress someone, these can be a funny way to make this part of the conversation less predictable.
 For example:

 – ‘I donate plasma weekly.’

-#16 What if you hate your job?
 Get a new one.
-But in the meantime, I wouldn’t assume the person judges your value based solely on your job prestige.
+But in the meantime, let’s hope the person you’re talking to isn’t going to judge your value based solely on your job prestige!
 And if they do, perhaps they’re not worth knowing anyway.
 Being able to talk about things that aren’t perfect in your life is a sign of self-confidence.

 You could add a bit about your future plans, your potential, and your drive.
-This gives them some small insight into what your personal brand looks like in the future.
+This gives them some small insight into what you would look like in the future.